lanice/obsidian-rant/README.md

 Thin wrapper around the [Rant language](https://rant-lang.org/) Rust crate to be used in Obsidian.

+> "**Rant** is a high-level procedural templating language with a diverse toolset for easily creating dynamic code templates, game dialogue, stories, name generators, test data, and much more." - from [Rant's GitHub page](https://github.com/rant-lang/rant)

 ## Usage

 Use a code block with the `rant` type, in which you can enter a Rant program.